ironhack-labs/lab-js-job-interview/answers.md

 1. Challenge 1:
-  - Answer:
+  - Answer:   B
-  - Explanation:
+  - Explanation:  Foo has changed

 2. Challenge 2:
-  - Answer:
+  - Answer: A
-  - Explanation:
+  - Explanation: A has changed to 10

 3. Challenge 3:
-  - Answer:
+  - Answer: C
-  - Explanation:
+  - Explanation: written in console.log

 4. Challenge 4:
-  - Answer:
+  - Answer: b
-  - Explanation:
+  - Explanation: nothing has changed

 5. Bonus - Challenge 5:
-  - Answer:
+  - Answer: A
-  - Explanation:
+  - Explanation: bob/30 referenced, Ada is maggichat